marsbard/grua/README.md

 can give you confidence that each dependency is ready before starting your main application.

-Additionally you get the capability to use any data you can find from `docker inspect` on an already running container within the configuration of another container (typically this looks like:
+Additionally you get the capability to use any data you can find from `docker inspect` on an already running container within the configuration of another container, typically that looks like this:

 ```
 postfix: